NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 Please note that the diagnostic tool supports the following:

-* Dataproc 2.0 with image of Debian 10 or Ubuntu 18.04 (Rocky8 is coming soon)
+* Dataproc 2.0 with image of Debian 10 or Ubuntu 18.04 (Rocky8 support is coming soon)
 * GPU cluster that must have 1 worker node at least.
 Single node cluster (1 master, 0 workers) is not supported